 - Operate and monitor – tools for application and server performance monitoring that records and watches data around the clock to ensure it's working correctly.

-- Continuous feedback – tools to process user comments, analyze support tickets, observe performance, collect NPS data, bug identification, and other feedback collected to determine if what’s being built is working.
+- Continuous feedback – tools to process user comments, analyze support tickets, observe performance, collect NPS data, bug identification, and other feedback received to determine if what's being built is working.

-Finding the right tool for the right phase is important.
+Finding the right tool for the proper phase is essential.
 The tools we are going to look at here are transforming how the CI/CD pipeline operates — changing the relationship between stages and developing new best practices.

 1. Slack: Bringing collaboration to every business team